panqkart/panqkart/SETUP.md

 ## Configuring the spawnpoint

-There's a spawn node defined by `special_nodes` used to define the spawnpoint when you place it or either when it's loaded.\
+There's a spawn node defined by `special_nodes` used to define the spawnpoint when you place it or either when it's loaded ([LBM](https://github.com/minetest/minetest/blob/master/doc/lua_api.txt#L7937)).\
 **Do not attempt to place two or more of this node, as the system will get confused with two spawnpoints.**

+**When placing the schematic, the spawn position is already defined and it does not require extra setup.**\
+**However, if you want to change the position yourself for any reason, feel free to check the steps below.**

-You can either keep the spawnpoint as-is or change it via the Minetest settings.\
+You can either keep the spawnpoint as-is or change it via the Minetest settings:
-For the 2nd point, he steps are here:

 1. Open Minetest.
 2. Go to the `Settings` tab.